If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 Its body is mostly black with yellow stripes and a white collar that marks the junction between the thorax and abdomen.

-The wasp has a wingspan of up to 0.5 inches and typically feeds on aphids, caterpillars, grasshoppers, and other insects.
+The wasp, which can reach a wingspan of up to 0.5 inches, typically feeds on aphids, caterpillars, grasshoppers, and other insects.

 These wasps can be beneficial in controlling pest populations as they feed on harmful insects.